getodk/docs/docs/central-api-entity-management.rst

 Entity Management
 =======================================================================================================================

-*(introduced: version 2023.3)*\
+.. raw:: html

-Version 2023.3 brings further core enhancements to Datasets and Entities, including several new endpoints for accessing information about Entities, as well as the ability to *create*\ ,  *update*\ , and *soft-delete*\  Entities via the API.

-An Entity is a specific person, place, or thing.
+  <p><em>(introduced: version 2023.3)</em></p><p>Version 2023.3 brings further core enhancements to Datasets and Entities, including several new endpoints for accessing information about Entities, as well as the ability to <em>create</em>,  <em>update</em>, and <em>soft-delete</em> Entities via the API.</p><p>An Entity is a specific person, place, or thing.
 Datasets represent collections of Entities.
-More information about how to set up and use Datasets can be found in the `Datasets </central-api-dataset-management>`__ section of this documentation.
+More information about how to set up and use Datasets can be found in the <a href="/central-api-dataset-management">Datasets</a> section of this documentation.</p>

 Entities Metadata
 ---------------------------

 **GET /projects/{projectId}/datasets/{name}/entities**

+.. raw:: html

-This endpoint returns a list of the Entities of a Dataset.
+  <p>This endpoint returns a list of the Entities of a Dataset.
 Please note that this endpoint only returns metadata of the entities not the data.
-If you want to get the data of all entities then please refer to `OData Dataset Service </central-api-odata-endpoints/#odata-form-service>`__
-You can provide ``?deleted=true``\  to get only deleted entities.
+If you want to get the data of all entities then please refer to <a href="/central-api-odata-endpoints/#odata-form-service">OData Dataset Service</a>You can provide <code>?deleted=true</code> to get only deleted entities.</p>

 .. dropdown:: Request